Andonome/lk/networking/wpa_supplicant.md

 > scan_results

-> add_network
+> add_Network

-This outputs a network number, e.g. '3'.
-This is the new network you'll work with.
+This outputs a Network number, e.g. '3'.
+This is the new Network you'll work with.

-> set_network 3 ssid "Kosachok Cafe"
+> set_Network 3 ssid "Kosachok Cafe"

-> set_network 3 psk "Kosachok2019"
+> set_Network 3 psk "Kosachok2019"

 OR

-> set_network 3 key_mgmt NONE
+> set_Network 3 key_mgmt NONE

-> enable_network 3
+> enable_Network 3

 > save_config

-... and possibly:
+...and possibly:

 > sudo sv restart dhcpcd

 or maybe:

 > dhcpd wlp3s0